logo

 C. What Are The Advantages/Benefits Of Floating PV Installation?

-From the above discussion, we can safely conclude on the following advantages of the floating PV installations:
+From the above discussion, we can safely conclude the following advantages of the floating PV installations:

-3. Movability: Floating panels are anchored at a particular location but they can be easily transported in the water body.
-The makes them ‘mobile’ unlike the fixed installations on the land.
+3. Movability: Floating panels are anchored at a particular location, but they can be easily transported in the water body.
+This makes them ‘mobile,’ unlike the fixed installations on the land.

 4. Reduced Rates OEvaporation: Installing PV panels can bring down the evaporation losses.

-Putting A Check On Algae Growth: Rampant and uncontrolled growth of algae in water bodies is a major concern faced globally.
-Installing PV setups in the water body can also put a check on the algae growth and can help keep the watered clean.
+5. Putting A Check On Algae Growth: Rampant and uncontrolled growth of algae in water bodies is a major concern faced globally.
+Installing PV setups in the water body can also put a check on the algae growth and can help keep the water clean.

-RELATED: How To Find Out Correct Number Of Weather Monitoring Stations For a PV Solar Plant?
+RELATED: How to Find Out the Correct Number of Weather Monitoring Stations for a PV Solar Plant?

 D. What Challenges Are Faced By Floating PV Installations?